 It is not clear at this moment because everything was moved to autumn and it looks pretty scary with no time for rest.
 I will have to rebuild the schedule completely.
 The race which is on the top of my list is Poludnica Run in October.

-How does a normal week with training and all that look like for you right now?
+What does a normal week of training look like for you?

 If you want to feed your ego, first of all, you have to stop listening to it.
 Otherwise it will eat you.

 Do you have any dreams and goals for the future that you like to share?